sutoiku/puffin/docs/Metastore.md

 - One row per column of the related table
 - Ordered as columns are ordered in the related table

+This table format is optimized for storing both simple and complex summary statistics (*e.g.* Percentiles).

 ### `frequencies.parquet`
 - Columns for column, value, and frequency
 - One row per pair of column·value
 - Ordered by column (as columns are ordered in the related table) and decreasing frequency

+This table format is optimized for columns with large numbers of distinct values.

 ### `histograms.parquet`
 - One column per column of the related table
 - One row per bin (1,000 ot 10,000 bins)
 - Ordered by increasing bin minimum value

+This table format is optimized for storing high-resolution histograms.